stephen010x/webgl-c-frame/README.md

 ## Notice of development

-Development of this project will halt in favor of completely rewriting this project to a native enviroment like Linux, with a more robust, complete, and unrushed set of features before I plan to reimplement web compatability with this engine.
+Development of this project will halt in favor of completely rewriting this project to a native enviroment like Linux, with a more robust, complete, and unrushed set of features before I plan to reimplement web compatability with this library.

 ## Previews